MLXIO

 The new Surface Pro 12 starts at $1,949.99 for a base configuration with an Intel Core Ultra 5, 16GB of RAM, 256GB of storage, and a 13-inch PixelSense LCD display.
 The design is unchanged from the prior model, but the chip strategy is not.

 That matters because Microsoft’s previous Surface cycle elevated Arm first.
 This time, it is giving business buyers Intel availability immediately, while keeping Qualcomm’s next wave in reserve for later in the year.
-MLXIO analysis: that does not read as a retreat from Arm.
+MLXIO analysis: that does not read as a retreat from Windows-on-Arm devices.
 It reads as Microsoft choosing sequencing by buyer type.
 Businesses get the familiar Surface form factor with Intel first.
 Qualcomm gets its moment later, when Snapdragon X2-based Surface models are ready.

 The launch also lands as Intel notebook positioning remains under scrutiny across the PC market.
 We have tracked that pressure in Intel CPU Roadmap Leak Revives Hyper-Threading Again, while OEMs are still making fresh Intel laptop bets, as seen in Lenovo Bets Big on 17-Inch Laptop with Intel Wildcat Lake Power.